Did you know?

 - The F=ma exam is a 75-minute exam with 25 multiple choice questions focusing on mechanics.
 Two versions of the exam are given, the F=ma A and F=ma B.

-- Approximately 400 students will be invited to take the USA Physics Olympiad (USAPhO) exam, based on their scores in the F=ma exam.
+- Approximately 400 students will be invited to take the USA Physics Team (USAPhO) exam, based on their scores in the F=ma exam.
 The USAPhO is a 3 hour free response exam where students are required to justify their answers.
 The exam is divided into two parts of 90 minutes each.

 - Approximately 20 students will be invited to be a part of the U.S. Physics Team, based on their USAPhO and F=ma scores, and attend a ten day training camp at the University of Maryland.
 At the end of the camp, five will be selected to represent the team at the International Physics Olympiad.